yegor256/blog/_posts/2017/apr/2017-04-18-no-help-via-email.md

 Because it's ineffective.

 Honestly, I believe that the more people I help, the better.
-The bigger my contribution to the community is, the better&mdash;for both the community and me personally.
+The bigger my contribution to the community is, the better---for both the community and me personally.
 That's why I try to answer every single comment on this blog, on my [YouTube channel](https://www.youtube.com/c/yegor256?sub_confirmation=1), in our [Gitter chat](https://gitter.im/yegor256/elegantobjects), and on